Vryburg: Beef production

 Vryburg is South Africa's largest beef-producing district, with Bonsmara cattle the most popular.
 It is sometimes called "the Texas of South Africa".

 Other produce

 Maize and peanuts are important crops produced in the district.
 The town hosts South Africa's third largest agricultural show.

 The town today is an industrial and agricultural hub.
 Its modern architecture blends naturally with its surroundings and the well-preserved old buildings are carefully maintained.

 Transport

-There are roads, rail and air connections to all the major centers in the country.
-Vryburg is also situated on the main railway line from Cape Town to Botswana and Zimbabwe.

 The town is served by Vryburg Airport.

+Vryburg is on the Cape to Cairo Railway, the main railway connecting Cape Town and Kimberley in the south with Mahikeng, Botswana and Zimbabwe.
+It is also at the intersection of the N14 national road (which runs from Pretoria in a southwesterly direction through Vryburg, Kuruman and Upington to the town of Springbok in the Northern Cape) and the N18 national road (which runs from Warrenton in a northerly direction through Vryburg to Mahikeng and Botswana).

 Culture

 The Theiler Museum on the farm Armoedsvlakte, 8 km west of Vryburg, holds a collection of equipment used by Sir Arnold Theiler, the veterinarian who established the Onderstepoort veterinary research institute near Pretoria.

 Fauna and flora

 The Leon Taljaard Nature Reserve is located north west of the town with the Swartfontein resort located adjacent to the reserve.
 The reserve has a number of animal species including Rhino, Eland, Buffalo, Black Wildebeest, Waterbuck and Springbuck.
 It is open daily to the public.